|

 appended to the English counties, which gave rise to the belief by

-some that it was "in England".
-Those who persist in maintaining that Monmouthshire was, and still should be, in England should ask themselves the question : "WHEN, and WHY was Monmouthshire created?"
+in England should ask themselves the question : "WHEN, and WHY was Monmouthshire created?"

 And a final thought.
 Present day Monmouthshire was once a small part of Gwent, which was formerly called Monmouthshire, part of which was originally called -